LopezBanos/LopezBanos.github.io/_posts/2023-12-11-PlanetPythonAPI.md

 - **tools:** Clip to AOI tool so that we get just the area we are interested in. <br><br>
 **Warning:** *The clipping tool gives a true output if the area intersects with our item_id image, in other words, you may get just a single pixel and not the whole area of coverage.
 The reason behind this is that is not implemented yet in the Python Planet API.*
 ### Issues and Ordered Folders
 When downloading and requesting images in the Planet API, it is common to find an exception either because the image for that AOI is not available with the given filter or the `.json` geometry file is corrupted (having just a single point instead of an area).
 For large data pipelines, this can be a problem since it will stop the workflow.
-One must use a `try` and `except` block to deal with the issues.
+One must use a `try` and `except` block to deal with the issues which is the current implementation in `planetapi.py`.

 The `utils/directory.py` moves those files that produce issues to the `Issues` folder and the ones that are requested to the `Ordered` folder.
 In case the folders are not in the current directory it will create them.